louispool/deskpi-super6c/README.md

 ### Post installation playbook

-After k3s has been successfully set up on your cluster, you can run the [k3s post-install](playbooks/README.md#k3s-post-install) playbook.
+After k3s has been successfully set up on your cluster, you must run the [k3s post-install](playbooks/README.md#k3s-post-install) playbook.

 #### Synopsis